 Rockinghorse is the fundraising arm of the Royal Alexandra Children’s Hospital in Brighton.
 It also supports the Trevor Mann Baby Unit at the Royal Sussex County Hospital and the Special Care Baby Unit at the Princess Royal Hospital in Haywards Heath.

-For full information about the abseil and to register, please email:
+For full information about the abseil, please email:

 *There is also a £75 non-returnable registration fee per participant.